-Controller algorithms are developed to decide insulin dose according to related data to keep the patient’s glucose level within a target range.
-Among these, OpenAID systems is a notable open-source algorithm that enables T1D patients to use basic AID systems technology for self-management \cite{117}.
-Other widely used control strategies include Proportional-Integral-Derivative (PID) controllers, Model Predictive Controllers (MPC), fuzzy logic controllers and other nonlinear control strategies.
-These algorithms provide diverse approaches to insulin management, offering various advantages in terms of responsiveness and adaptability, as detailed in \cite{83}, which provides a comprehensive overview of available AID systems control strategies.
+Controller algorithms automatically calculate and adjust insulin delivery to maintain the patient’s glucose level within a target range.
+These algorithms can be integrated with patient simulators to model and evaluate AID systems' functionality.
+Common control strategies include Proportional-Integral-Derivative (PID) controllers, Model Predictive Controllers (MPC), fuzzy logic controllers, and other nonlinear control approaches.
+Notably, open-source algorithms such as OpenAPS \cite{117} enable T1D patients to connect commercial CGMs and insulin pumps, creating a hybrid closed-loop system for more automated self-management.
+A comprehensive review of patient models and control strategies for AID systems is provided in \cite{83}.

-To further enhance simulation, some studies integrate T1D patient simulators with controller algorithms to create closed-loop AID systems testbeds.
-For example, Zhou et al. \cite{33} developed a closed-loop testbed incorporating the UVA/Padova simulator with Basal-Bolus and PID controllers and the Glucosym simulator with a PID-based OpenAID systems controller.
-They also provide a fault injection engine and a labelled dataset of simulated safe and hazardous records.
+To further streamline simulation, some studies integrate T1D patient simulators with controller algorithms to create closed-loop AID systems testbeds.
+For example, LoopInsightT1 \cite{LoopInsightT1} provides an in-browser simulation platform for modelling closed-loop interactions between individuals with T1D and AID systems.
+It integrates multiple physiological models, such as the UVA/Padova \cite{34} and the Cambridge model \cite{104}, with several control algorithms, and offers interactive visualisations to analyse diverse scenarios (e.g., the impact of meal announcements).
+Zhou et al. \cite{33} developed 2 closed-loop testbeds incorporating the UVA/Padova simulator with Basal-Bolus controller and Glucosym simulator with OpenAPS controller.
+They also provide a fault injection engine and a labelled dataset of simulated faulty records.
 Another available source is a MATLAB Simulink model testbed, which simulates and integrates a continuous glucose monitor, an insulin pump, and a PID controller \cite{122}.
-These integrated testbeds facilitate a more convenient and thorough evaluation of AID systems security monitoring systems.
+These integrated testbeds facilitate a more convenient and thorough evaluation of AID security.